tytydraco/yessleep/out/Before_appearing_on_my_towns_popular_talk_show_we_we_told_to_keep_our_hands_in_our_laps_at_ALL_times.md

 "Thank you for completing the test."

-I jerked my head up, swiping drool from my lips and chin.
+Jerking my head up, I swiped drool from my lips and chin.

 The smartly dressed woman was standing in front of us.
 She nodded at us.
 "You may leave."

 I was on my feet, and heading toward the door before her words could register in my mind.
 When cold air slammed into me once I was outside, I managed to regain my thoughts.

 I pulled out my phone.

 2am.